WGUNDERWOOD/wgunderwood.github.io/_posts/advent_of_code/2023-01-03-advent-of-code.markdown

 we have to check we don't emerge into a wall, as then we don't make the transition at all.
-My code ended up being pretty long, but I think it should work in generality -- I never "hard-coded" my cube's layout.
+My code ended up being pretty long, but I think it should work in generality as I never "hard-coded" my cube's net.

 <h3>